Estuary

-In an era driven by the relentless data surge, the distinction between data ingestion vs. data integration has never been more critical.
-While these two terms might seem to be interchangeable, they actually represent separate phases in the data lifecycle.
+In an era driven by relentless data growth, understanding data ingestion vs. data integration is critical.
+Although these terms may seem interchangeable, they represent distinct phases in data processing.
+Misinterpreting them could leave your organization overwhelmed with unstructured data, lacking actionable insights.

 What Is Data Ingestion?